Bookmark and Share

 12-Month Business Budget Template

-When you purchase the above business budget template through Vertex42.com, you'll also get this bonus spreadsheet.
-It is a variant of the business budget, with sales and business expenses broken down by month.
+This worksheet is a variant of the above business budget, with sales and business expenses broken down by month.
 This is helpful for budgeting quarterly expenses and other business expenses that occur at specific times of the year.

 The Goods worksheet lets you record sales and cost of goods sold for multiple products.